NesquikPlus/aria_cuda/README.md

 Further explanations are in "Report.pdf".

-This project is implemented for "MMI 713 Applied Parallel Programming on GPU" lecture term project, given in Middle East Technical University Enformatics Institute.
+This project is implemented for "MMI 713 Applied Parallel Programming on GPU" lecture term project, given in Middle East Technical University Informatics Institute.